-- 1Start training while young.If you are fortunate enough to acquire your dog as a puppy, start immediately.
+- 1If you are fortunate enough to acquire your dog as a puppy, start immediately.
 It is best to leash train as you potty train.
 Place a leash on your puppy when it is time to go out for bathroom duties.
 Remember to give a treat for each step taken with the leash.
 Bathroom time is also associated with the leash and this is a positive thing.
-The reward for walking on a leash will be the bathroom break.Advertisement
+The reward for walking on a leash will be the bathroom break.Start training while young.Advertisement

 - Put on the leash on your dog calmly.

 - Walk in the direction you want.
 When your dog starts to walk ahead and pull, stop immediately.

 - Wait for your dog to stop, turn, and come back to you.
 This will give the leash the slack that you want.
 Reward your dog once this is done.